Updated: Jun 22

 With this information we dramatically increase the knowledge of how our customers behave in the store when it comes to the buying process.
 Do the changes we do in the store improve or lower the number of sales?

 How much can you improve the retail conversation rate?

 It will of course differ depending on what type of product/price range we are talking about but from our 30 years of retail experiences and working with this KPI we usually see an average increase in the conversion rate of around 3% when the store focuses on this.

 What is the average conversation rate for retailers?

 It depends on many factors but price and type of product being the most important ones.
 A jewelry store could have a conversation of 10% while a pharmacy could have 80% conversation rate.
 The decision-making process is longer when buying a neckless compared to buying a toothbrush.
 The most important is to know how your store is performing and on a regular basis work to improve that number.

-How much is 1% increased conversation rate for your store per year?
+How much is 1% unit increased conversation rate for your store per year?

 Let’s use the same example again.
-Your store has a conversion rate of 15% and you are aiming to increase it by 1% to 16%.
+Your store has a conversion rate of 15% and you are aiming to increase it by 1 percent unit to 16%.
 Let’s also imagine that your average customer buys for €40 (we assume in this calculation that this week is equal to an average week in the year).